nodeschool/madrid/firstgathering.md

 ## Gathering

 About 130 people showed up;
-this huge number was a success, even if it strained a bit the capacity of everyone involved.
+this huge number was a success, even if it strained a bit the capacity of the venue.

 ### Venue